 Global warming may also abet regime change.
 Warmer ocean temperatures are correlated with jellyfish blooms.
 A possible explanation, says Richardson, is that warming leads to nutrient-poor surface waters.
 Such conditions favor flagellates, a kind of zooplankton, over diatoms, a kind of phytoplankton.
-Flagellate-dominated food webs may be more favorable to
+Flagellate-dominated food webs may be more favorable to jellyfish, he says.

 For reasons yet to be fully fathomed, the waters off North Asia may be acutely vulnerable to a jellyfish invasion.
 Since 2000 or so, the Nomura’s jellyfish and two other species — Aurelia aurita and Cyanea nozakii — have been plaguing the Yellow Sea.
 In the past 5 years, anchovy catches there have decreased 20-fold, says Sun.
 Perhaps as a result, just like off Namibia, jellyfish are seizing the day.
 During a research cruise in the Yellow Sea in the summer of 2009, jellyfish amounted to 95 percent of the biomass netted by the scientists.